 Below is a brief detail of the enzyme catalysed reactions involved in glycolysis.

 Phosphorylation of Glucose

-It is first step in the process of glycolysis.
-During this process, a molecule of ATP is used to make phosphorylated intermediate called glucose-6-phosphate.
-This phosphorylation reaction is catalysed by enzyme called hexokinase.
+It is the first step in the process of glycolysis.
+During this process, a molecule of ATP is used to make a phosphorylated intermediate called glucose-6-phosphate.
+This phosphorylation reaction is catalysed by an enzyme called hexokinase.

 Hexokinases are the enzymes that cause phosphorylation of hexose sugars, sugars with six carbon atoms like glucose, fructose, etc. During this process, a molecule of ATP is used as an energy source while an inorganic phosphate ion is combined with a molecule of glucose to make glucose-6-phosphate.

 Hexokinases have four isozymes, the enzyme having similar functions but different structure.
 The isozymes I-III cause phosphorylation of hexose sugars in most of the tissues.
 They are not specific for glucose only and cause phosphorylation of other hexose sugars too, at a very low substrate concentration.

 The isozyme IV, also called hexokinase IV or glucokinase has high substrate specificity for glucose.
 It causes phosphorylation of glucose only, that too at high substrate concentration.
 Other hexose sugars like fructose cannot be catalysed by hexokinase IV.

 Once the glucose is phosphorylated, it is sequestered inside the cytoplasm as it cannot cross the plasma membranes in this form.

 The next step in glycolysis is the isomerization of glucose-6-phosphate.
 The isomerization reaction is catalysed by the Phosphoglucose isomerase enzyme that converts glucose-6-phosphate to fructose-6-phosphate.
 It is a reversible reaction and can proceed in either direction.